 If you want to make a contribution by changing the code, you can set up an environment following these steps:

-• Install any other build dependencies, as described in the README and debian/control files.
+• Install any other build dependencies, as described in the README and [debian/control] files.

-• Clone the code from your fork.
+• Clone the code repository.

 • Make a new git branch and start making changes.